proximax-storage/cpp-xpx-storage-user-app/README.md

 The left side window (the drive) already have file_2.txt uploaded earlier.
 And the right side windows (the diff between drive and local drive folder) shows that our file_1.txt has just been added to our local drive folder and not yet uploaded to the drive (green colour), and the file_2.txt has just been removed from our local drive folder and not yet been removed from the drive (red colour).
 To make the changes (to upload file_1.txt to the drive and remove file_2.txt from the drive), we can use `Apply changes`.

-And then the modification status will appear (modification registering, uploading, completing).<br>
+And then the modification status will appear (modification phases: registering, uploading, completing).<br>
 ![image](https://github.com/proximax-storage/cpp-xpx-storage-user-app/assets/121498420/1a15f214-3f17-44a4-ae13-460605075fed)

 And after that, both the drive and local drive folder will have the same files (but not same folders because empty folder is not uploaded).<br>